 Also, stack trace lines that are from TestSlide's code base are hidden, as they are only useful when debugging TestSlide itself.
+You can see them if you wish, by using --show-testslide-stack-trace.

 1.1.6 Shuffled Execution